mm6/InternetOfThingsCourse/Syllabus.md

 ### Hardware Requirements

-The student needs to have access to Particle Argon with Headers Starter Kit.
+The student needs to have access to a Particle Argon with Headers Starter Kit.
 [Available here.](https://store.particle.io/collections/dev-kits/products/argon-kit)

 ### Delivery Mode REO